 How do I make a claim for benefits?

-If you are involved in any situation which you believe is covered by the EEL program, notify your Organizational Development Specialist (ODS) who will confirm your eligibility and forward your claim.
+If you are involved in any situation that you believe is covered by the EEL program, notify your Organizational Development Specialist (ODS) who will confirm your eligibility and forward your claim.

 West Virginia Education Association claim procedure

-The following occurrences should be reported immediately to Andy Katz, WVEA General Counsel, West Virginia Education Association, 1558 Quarrier St, Charleston, WV 25311:
+The following occurrences should be reported immediately to WVEA General Counsel, West Virginia Education Association, 1558 Quarrier St, Charleston, WV 25311: